ItsMonarch04/crash-course/docs/LIMITATIONS.md

   JSON-oriented, and the native/WASM equivalence gate compares the exported state for the checked fixture inputs; it is not a general browser-hosting or performance guarantee.
+- The bounded model checker exhausts only the explicit node/log/term/message, transition-depth, and state-count bounds printed in its report.
+A completed tiny model is evidence inside that state space, not a proof of unbounded Raft.
+- Real-host backups are offline `CCBK` archives of the identity, config, and durable command journal.
+They are not yet SSTable checkpoints; the command rejects a journal that changes during capture and restore never merges data.

 Performance language is intentionally absent from the claims above.
 Any future comparison must carry its environment, durability mode, topology, config hash,